This blog may contain affiliate links. Read our disclosure policy for more info.

 Accommodations here are separated into dorms and private rooms, outfitted with basic amenities.
 The Standard Room with a private bathroom costs around $83 USD per night, while a bed in the dorm rooms ranges from $13 to $25 USD.

-You can check availability and book Selina Santa Teresa North on Hostelworld here, on Booking.com here, on Hotels.com here, or on Expedia here.
+Book Selina Santa Teresa North on Hostelworld or on Booking.com here.

 About Staying in South Santa Teresa/Carmen Beach